iagoleal/iagoleal.github.io/content/posts/calculus-symbolic.md

 but since the focus here is on derivatives, we will postpone this to a [further section](#Simplifier).
-Let's say that right now our student will just solve the problems and return the exam answers in long form without simplifying anything.
+Let's say that right now our student will just solve the problems and return the exam answers in long-form without simplifying anything.

 The next thing is thus teach it how to evaluate an expression at a value.
 The nice part is that in terms of implementation,